rShetty/pencil/resiliency-in-ds.md

 the answer forever, you fail early to save your system as well as the systems which are dependent on yours.

-2. Providing failure isolation
+#### 2. Providing failure isolation

-3. Failing fast
+Failure isolation is the concept of isolating failures to only some part of a system or a sub system.

+Timeouts allow you to have failure isolation by not making some other systems problem as your problem.

+### How should timeouts be set ?

-Timeouts must be based on the SLAs provided by your dependencies
+Timeouts must be based on the SLAs provided by your dependencies.

 ### Pattern 2: Retries